minetest-mods-camp/lucky_block/README.md

 - 0.6 - Use TNT mod for explosions and if not active do entity damage only
 - 0.7 - Added new floor feature and moreblocks support
 - 0.8 - Added wishing well with random block drops
+- 0.9 - Tweak item drops, add replacements to schematics, tidy wishing well code

-Lucky Blocks: 211 (depending on mods enabled)
+Lucky Blocks: 225 (depending on mods enabled)